xiix0/scam/README.md

-Alimony and bribes will engage a large share of your wealth.
+Every why hath a wherefore.
+		-- William Shakespeare, "A Comedy of Errors"